Storage

 • level::UnionCapacity:

-The level storage parameters must include a capacity for charging.
+The level storage parameters must include a capacity.
 More information can be found on storage parameters.

 Permitted values for storage parameters in `charge` and `level`